MITLibraries/browsertrix-harvester/README.md

 One of the primary value adds of this application, as opposed to just running the browsertrix-crawler, is the ability to extract structured metadata records for websites crawled.
 This is invoked by including the flag `--metadata-output-file` when performing a `harvest` command.
 The file extension -- `.xml`, `.tsv`, or `.csv` -- dictates the output file type.

 Metadata is extracted in the following way:
-1. the crawl is performed, and a WACZ file is saved inside the container
+1. The crawl is performed, and a WACZ file is saved inside the container
-2. data from multiple parts of the crawl is extracted and combined into a single dataframe
+2. Data from multiple parts of the crawl is extracted and combined into a single dataframe
 3. HTML content for each website is parsed from the WARC files
-4. additional metadata is extracted from that HTML content
+4. Additional metadata is extracted from that HTML content
-5. the original dataframe of websites is extended with this additional metadata generated from the HTML
+5. The original dataframe of websites is extended with this additional metadata generated from the HTML
-6. lastly, this is written locally, or to S3, as an XML, TSV, or CSV file
+6. Lastly, this is written locally, or to S3, as an XML, TSV, or CSV file

 An example record from an XML output file looks like this:
 ```xml